Crew 44 - Assigned 754th Squadron - October 1943

 Combs’ crew was designated as a lead crew early on and flew their first mission on March 2, 1944 to Frankfurt.
 They were in the group deputy lead slot with Lt.
 Col. Hogg as command pilot.
 On their next ten missions the crew flew two group leads, two squadron leads, and four deputy leads.
 On April 25th, the crew’s last mission, they flew in the group deputy lead slot, but did not carry a command pilot.

 There were several crew substitutions on the April 25th mission to Mannheim, Germany.
 2Lt.
-Eugene Hoag [Evaded - E&E Report 769] from Crew 40 replaced 2Lt.
-Jacob Maze as Navigator, and S/Sgt Clayton L. Miller [Killed In Action] and T/Sgt Joe Wagner [POW - Stalag Luft 4] replaced Sgt’s Holbrook and Waag as gunner and engineer respectively.
+Eugene Hoag [Evaded - E&E Report 769] from Crew 40 had replaced 2Lt.
+Jacob Maze (who had been transferred to the 93BG on April 15, 1944) as Navigator, and S/Sgt Clayton L. Miller [Killed In Action] and T/Sgt Joe Wagner [POW - Stalag Luft 4] replaced Sgt’s Holbrook and Waag as gunner and engineer respectively.
 After Combs' crew was lost, Holbrook took Wagner's place on Crew 51 and completed his tour in June 1944.
-The status of Lt Maze is unknown.
 According to a family member of Sgt Waag, he was seriously wounded on the April 9th mission to Tutow when the 458th lost four aircraft and crews.
 While over Kiel Bay en route to the target, a bullet from an ME-109 hit the muzzle of Waag's gun, deflecting fragments into him.
 He was hospitalized until late August when he resumed combat flying and completed his tour, flying several missions with Lt William W. Swartz as pilot.
 Mechanics removed the barrel of his damaged gun, mounted it, and presented it to him as a memento.

 Combs took off that morning at 6:09 AM.
 According to the S-2 Mission report, after the group had crossed the French coast, “Approximately twenty enemy fighters variously described as ME-109’s and FW-190’s attacked the lead flight of the lead squadron at 0855 hours just east of Vitry, France.
 The attack was made from twelve to one o’clock high out of the sun after the E/A had simulated the actions of friendly fighters escorting the formation from sufficient distance to be recognizable.
 The tactics employed were in the nature of a scissors attack with half of the fighters swooping down through our formation while the remainder passed below.
 One of our A/C was shot down and two suffered major battle damage.”